By Alyse Bacine

 • Providing effective aftercare

-Students practice these elements extensively, developing the capacity to maintain presence while skillfully guiding others.
+Students practice these elements extensively, developing the capacity to maintain presence while skillfully guiding others through continuous breathwork practices.

 Helping Clients Transform Life through Breathwork